TolikPylypchuk/SharpHook/docs/articles/native.md

 libuiohook will not propagate the event further and it will effectively be blocked.
 The `Reserved` field should be set synchronously i.e. on the same thread which handles the event.
 Supressing events works only on Windows and macOS.

+> [!TIP]
-An application manifest is required on Windows to enable DPI awareness for your app.
-If it's not enabled then mouse coordinates will be wrong on high-DPI screens.
-You can look at the sample app in the SharpHook repository to see the manifest example.
+> An application manifest is required on Windows to enable DPI awareness for your app.
+If it's not enabled then mouse
+> coordinates will be wrong on high-DPI screens.
+You can look at the sample app in the SharpHook repository to see the
+> manifest example.

+> [!NOTE]
-**Note**: `KeyTyped` and `MouseClicked` events are not raised by the OS, but by libuiohook itself. `KeyTyped` is raised after `KeyPressed` if the key press has caused characters to be typed.
-Since a single key press can cause multiple characters to be typed, a single `KeyPressed` event can raise multiple `KeyTyped` events. `MouseClicked` is raised after `MouseReleased` if the cursor was not dragged.
-Since these events are raised by libuiohook, and not the OS, suppressing them has no effect.
+> `KeyTyped` and `MouseClicked` events are not raised by the OS, but by libuiohook itself. `KeyTyped` is raised after
+> `KeyPressed` if the key press has caused characters to be typed.
+Since a single key press can cause multiple
+> characters to be typed, a single `KeyPressed` event can raise multiple `KeyTyped` events. `MouseClicked` is raised
+> after `MouseReleased` if the cursor was not dragged.
+Since these events are raised by libuiohook, and not the OS,
+> suppressing them has no effect.

 ## Simulating Input Events